Reinforcement Learning for Joint Optimization of Multiple Rewards: Conclusion

 \section{Conclusion}

-This paper presents a novel average per step reward based formulation for optimizing joint objective function of long-term rewards of each agent for infinite horizon multi-agent systems.
+This paper presents a novel average per step reward based formulation for optimizing joint objective function of long-term rewards of each objective for infinite horizon setup.
 In case of finite horizon, Markov policies may not be able to optimize the joint objective function, hence an average reward per step formulation is considered.
-A tabular model based algorithm which uses Dirichlet sampling to obtain regret bound of $\Tilde{O}\left(\sqrt{\frac{K}{T}}\right)$ for $K$ agents over a time horizon $T$ is provided.
+A tabular model based algorithm which uses Dirichlet sampling to obtain regret bound of $\Tilde{O}\left(LKDS\sqrt{\frac{A}{T}}\right)$ for $K$ objectives scalarized using a $L$-Lipschitz concave function over a time horizon $T$ is provided where $S$ is the number of states and $D$ is the diameter of the underlying Markov Chain and $A$ is the number of actions available to the centralized controller.
 Further, a model free algorithm which can be efficiently implemented using neural networks is also proposed.
 The proposed algorithms outperform standard heuristics by a significant margin for maximizing fairness in cellular scheduling problem, as well as for a multiple-queue queueing system.

 Possible future works include modifying the framework to obtain actions from policies instead of probability values for infinite action space, and obtaining decentralized policies by introducing a message passing architecture.